neilb/neocpanisms/README.md

 # TODO

-This was a lashup following an offhand comment from BOOK.
+This was a lashup following an offhand comment from BOOK and then a suggestion from KENTNL.
 Things to do:

 * See whether POSIX::strftime() would be quicker than DateTime.
 I reckon so.